asterbot/Web-Dev-notes/nodejs/03requests_and_responses.md

 </html>
 ```

-We need to require the module `fs` for this to work since we are now dealing with a separate file
+We need to require the module `fs` for this to work since we are now dealing with a separate file<br>
+All we do is read the file and send the data read to the browser via `res` object

 ```js
 const http=require('http');